-No, chinchillas can’t eat cranberries.
-Cranberries are too high in sugar, fat and phosphorous.
+Cranberries are too high in sugar, fat, and phosphorous.
 Feeding your chinchilla cranberries is likely to cause stomach pain and other illnesses.
-Always avoid cranberries for your chinchilla.
-Feeding them cranberries will not be healthy and make your chinchilla feel sick.

-Now that we have broken down the 29 fruits and food possibilities that chinchilla owners often inquire about, let’s touch on some of the last few tips I have for you to ensure your chinchilla is always feeling top notch and ready to have a blast.
+Now that we have broken down the fruits chinchilla owners most commonly inquire about, let’s touch on some final tips I have for you to ensure your chinchilla is always feeling top-notch and ready to have a blast.

-Leaving even safe fruit in your chinchilla’s cage can result in the fruit going bad before they consume it.
+Leaving even safe fruit in your chinchilla’s cage can result in the fruit going bad before it gets consumed.